tom-draper/log-analyzer/README.md

 ### Dependencies

 Within the config, you can specify any tokens that are dependent upon other tokens.
 For example, elapsed running time may depend on the function name.
-Each dependency specified allows for a richer dashboard that considers this relationship and explores the value combinations.
+Each dependency specified allows for a richer dashboard that considers this relationship and explores the combinations of values.

 ```log
 2023-10-25 20:44:07 - LOG: genUUID() duration 44.29 ms